The Brooklyn Nets (29-18, 13-7 Home), the league's top shooting team, welcome the Detroit Pistons (12-37, 6-19 Away) on ...

 The breezed past Boston in the opening round of the playoffs but Harden re-injured his hamstring in Game One of the Conference Semifinals before Kyrie Irving turned his ankle in Game Five.
 Durant did his best to carry the team over the line against Milwaukee but ultimately fell short, losing in seven games.

-If you are a fan of the Brooklyn Nets, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
-Do the Brooklyn Nets have the star power to make it all the way to The NBA Finals in 2022?
+If you are a fan of the Brooklyn Nets, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Brooklyn Nets have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Brooklyn Nets?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!